Northwest Labour Market Analysis 2025

 Kenora and Rainy River Districts

-This new area of focus is now added to the five priorities that have formed the basis of NTAB’s local labour market plan for many years:
+This report provides the final annual update of the 3-year plan addressing the five priorities that have formed the basis of NTAB’s local labour market plan for many years:

 To keep reading click the image above to access the full report.